DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_30_last-seed.md

 ![Electrum 4](images/30_electrum_4.png)

 You should now see 12 words, this is your seed!
 Electrum use 12 words for it´s seed, most hardware wallets use 24.
 Today the difference doesn’t really matter, the security is plenty (and we have two other seeds with 24 words).
-Write the 12 words you see on your screen on your note (mark the note "C").
+Write the 12 words you see on your screen on a new note/piece of paper (mark the note `C`).
 Then click Next:

 ![Electrum 5](images/30_electrum_5.png)